lelelemonade/verve-zhongli/thought-process.md

 2. return "failed" in case of any error means global error handling, which Spring Boot Web support well, too.

 ### flush last minute unique request count to log file
-1. we need to store processed request id to ensure, deduplication.
+1. we need to store processed request id to ensure deduplication.
 For basic requirement, just use in-memory HashSet.
 2. we need to implement schedule task to trigger flush every minute.
 3. we need customize standard logger filter to write unique request to log file.